Now Reading

 Yoga pose

-Practicing yoga can also help balance the chakras, as each yoga pose is designed to activate and balance specific chakras in the body.
-You can find yoga sequences that are specifically designed to promote balance in the chakras.
+Practicing yoga can also help with balancing.
+Each yoga pose activates and counteracts specific chakras in the body.
+You can find specific yoga sequences for chakra balancing online.

 Heart chakra healing crystals